 8. Use a tight medium frame.

-The frame should be from the chest up.
+The frame for a self-tape should be from the chest up.
 Be still.
 Think it and feel it, and the camera will capture it.
 Save the flailing chicken acting for your “Guys and Dolls” audition.
 Don’t pan and don’t do any handheld “Law and Order” stuff.
-Lock the frame and keep it simple.
+Lock the frame, and keep it simple.
 Too much movement is distracting from the performance.
-The camera should be at eye level, not below, not above.
+The camera should be at eye level—not below, not above.

-It’s a medium shot so it doesn’t matter, unless it affects your energy.
-Sometimes if you stand it gives you the scene more life, as a chair or sofa tends to zap the energy.
+It’s a medium shot, so it doesn’t matter, unless it affects your energy.
+Sometimes if you stand, it gives the scene more life, as a chair or sofa tends to zap the energy.
 Go with whatever feels right.

 11. Set a time limit.

-Half-hour to an hour max.
+Recording your self-tape should take a half-hour to an hour, max.
 Don’t overthink it.
-Be as prepared as possible when you start taping (memorized, strong choices), so that you don’t waste time messing up lines.
+Be as prepared as possible when you start taping (memorized, strong choices) so that you don’t waste time messing up lines.
 Do two or three takes of each scene, and pick only the best one to send (unless otherwise requested).
 We’re not doing a David Fincher movie.

 13. Look your best.

 Finally, just relax and have fun.
 The great thing about self-taping is you can do it until you get it right.
-If you have a bad taped audition, it reflects poorly on you and makes you look amateur.
+If you have a bad taped audition, it reflects poorly on you and makes you look like an amateur.
 You want to be as professional as possible and show the people hiring you that you take your job seriously.
-If you follow these steps, your talent, not your poor tape quality, will stand out.
-Since most of us have this technology at our fingertips, learn how to make the best use of it and be prepared when that big opportunity comes along.
+If you follow these steps, your talent—not your poor self-tape quality—will stand out.

 Looking for remote work?
 Backstage has got you covered!
 Click here for auditions you can do from home!

 The views expressed in this article are solely that of the individual(s) providing them,